ku-sldg/plih/_front/0-Thanks.md

 >
 > --Unknown

-This work is dedicated to my mom, Virgie Alexander, who has never for even one second been able to resist the urge to be kind.
+This ebook is dedicated to my mom, Virgie Alexander, who has never for even one second been able to resist the urge to be kind.